cloudymike/micropythonexamples/esp32/devboard/awsiot_pub/README.md

 You can also define allowed topics so even if you happily change it nothing happens until you put it into allowed topics.

 ## TODO
-* Write a python program to subscribe to AWSIOT using pubsub example
-* Rewrite example to mirror mqtt_pub
 * Use arguments to include the URL instead of hardcoded in python